How and Why to Intermittently Fast.

 Intermittent fasting (IF) is another topic I get asked a lot about.
 Maybe you’ve heard of it.
 Maybe you haven’t.
 Or maybe you’ve tried it.

-IF can be a useful tool for burning fat.
+IF can be a useful tool for burning fat, repairing cognition, and supporting healthy aging.
 But it’s not a tool that should be used by all.
 There are some downsides to IF.

 What is it?